How to Find a Home Care Provider

 When you add these optional filters, they won’t remove any providers from your results list — you’ll still see every provider in your area who offers the type of care and services you need.
 However, the filters will change the order of the results in your list.
 The providers listed first are the ones that most closely match your preferences.

 Once you’ve decided what your priorities are for your care, you can begin to create a list of providers you want to consider.
 It’s a good idea to create a “shortlist” of 3-5 providers who can provide all the services you need and who you think will probably be a good fit.
 Once you have your shortlist, you’ll interview each of them to make your final choice.
+It’s important that you compare aged care providers directly, as their services and practices may differ significantly.

 Below is a step-by-step example of how you can use the provider search tool to create your shortlist.